sarapalac10/sarapalac10/README.md

 <h3 align="center">I'm a begginer programmer who loves to research at forums and social networks.</h3>

-- 🌱 I’m currently learning **JavaScript** and **PHP** and all the skills to become a really good and complete Developer, and in the future a Full Stack dev.
+- 🌱 I’m currently learning **JavaScript** and **React Js** and all the skills to become a really good and complete Developer, and in the future a Full Stack dev.

 - 📫 Email me at **sara.palacio01@gmail.com**